Cell Phone Radio Frequency Radiation

 There are many factors that influence whether damaged DNA will lead to tumors.
 NTP plans to conduct additional studies to learn more about how RFR might cause DNA damage.
 Please see the FAQs below for more information about the specific studies and NTP’s cell phone RFR program.

-To work toward accomplishing these goals:
+To accomplish these goals:

 Fact Sheet and NIEHS Health Topic